publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptI/m__us_usc_t22_s2151aa.md

         The term “technical assistance” includes—

-            (A) the use of short-term and long-term expert advisers to assist foreign governments and foreign central banks for the purposes described in subsection (b)(1) of this section;
+            (A) the use of short-term and long-term expert advisers to assist foreign governments and foreign central banks for the purposes described in subsection (b)(1);

-            (B) training in the recipient country, the United States, or elsewhere for the purposes described in subsection (b)(1) of this section;
+            (B) training in the recipient country, the United States, or elsewhere for the purposes described in subsection (b)(1);

             (C) grants of goods, services, or funds to foreign governments and foreign central banks;